God is calling! Will you let your child come to God today?

 And this is why as a parent, you must continue to seek ways to let your child come before God’s presence.
 While also creating an environment in your home that shows and teaches your child about God and what he stands for.

-Three Quick Ways To Let Your Child Come to God
+Three Simple Ways To Help Your Child Come to God

 1. Expose your Child to Godly messages, books and songs